brownerd/brownerd.github.io/_drafts/365-days-to-learn-js.md

 - lost of client stuff to do
 - Moved content from SLAW into CosmicJS
-- Looked into COntentful again as well as Spike, SugarSS and SugarML
+- Looked into Contentful again as well as Spike, SugarSS and SugarML

 I haven’t been “actionable” until now.
 From Jan - Aug, EVERYTHING has been new to my eyes and has required extensive research to begin to make only the slightest sense of JS and programming.
 Now, after 8 months, I can apply what I learn, instead of having to go down the rabbit hole of research.